lambdaclass/concrete/docs/ARITHMETIC_POLICY.md

 The long-term path for closing the integer gap is overflow preconditions: the proof obligation for `f(x) = y` includes a machine-checkable condition that all intermediate arithmetic stays within the representable range of the target type.
 This is not designed here — it depends on the proof model extensions planned for later phases.

+The staged path is `#[overflow_checked]` first: functions opt into these preconditions explicitly, the audit shows which arithmetic sites are covered, and release profiles can later require the attribute or an equivalent checked arithmetic profile for selected code.

 ---

 ## 11. Comparison with Other Languages